pytorch/vision/maintainer_guide.md

 - modules that can be accessed without leading underscore are public
 - objects in a public file that don't have a leading underscore are public
-- objects that start with a leading underscore are private unless they're exposed / aliased as public in a public `__init__.py` file
 - class attributes are public iff they have no leading underscore
+- the rest of the modules / objects / class attributes are considered private

 The public API has backward-compatible (BC) guarantees defined in our deprecation policy (see below).
 The private API has not BC guarantees.